ArielLevovich/CPP_EX2_24/README.md

     ariel::Algorithms::shortestPath(g, 0, 2); // Check how the shortest path is affected
 }
 ```
 In this test, we would evaluate how the shortest path length changes after the graph is decremented.
-The decrement could lead to a negative cycle, which would fundamentally alter the results from shortest path algorithms like Floyd-Warshall or Bellman-Ford, which need to be employed instead of Dijkstra's in the presence of negative weights.
+The decrement could lead to a negative cycle, which would fundamentally alter the results from shortest path algorithms like Floyd-Warshall or Bellman-Ford.
+(In the first assignment I implmented via Bellman- Ford.